Your fastest associates are losing two hours a day.

 This problem isn't getting smaller.
 It's getting worse.

 Modern distribution centers routinely exceed one million square feet.
 Amazon fulfillment centers are regularly 800,000 to 1.2 million square feet, with some exceeding 2 million.
+Walmart, Target, Costco, and UPS Supply Chain DCs sit in the same size class.
 Automotive manufacturing plants span hundreds of acres with multiple buildings connected by outdoor roadways.

 What a system looks like